microcks/microcks.io/content/documentation/guides/installation/kind-helm.md

 ## 4. Install Microcks with asynchronous options

-In this section, we're doing a complete install of Microcks, enabling the asynchronous protcols features.
+In this section, we're doing a complete install of Microcks, enabling the asynchronous protcolos feature.
 This requires deploying additional pods and a Kafka cluster.
 Microcks install can install and manage its own cluster using the [Strimzi](https://strimzi.io) project.

 To be able to expose the Kafka cluster to the outside of Kind, you’ll need to enable SSL passthrough on nginx: This require updating the default ingress controller deployment: